nikita-kit/nikita-css/README.md

 # nikita.css

+This is our methodology how to write efficient and scalable (S)CSS for big websites.

+Latest Release: [![GitHub version](https://badge.fury.io/gh/nikita-kit%2Fnikita-css.png)](https://github.com/nikita-kit/nikita-css/releases)

 If you want to start a new project from scratch, try [nikita.kickstarter](https://github.com/nikita-kit/nikita-kickstarter).

-Latest Release: [![GitHub version](https://badge.fury.io/gh/nikita-kit%2Fnikita-css.png)](https://github.com/nikita-kit/nikita-css/releases)

 ## HTML Rules